Farming and matriarchy

 The white crown was sometimes shaped instead like the head of an erect penis, and a small blob was added at the peak of the crown that resembled a blob of semen sprouting from the penis.
 Moreover, two feathers were often drawn along the sides in such a way that they resembled the exposed underside of the foreskin.
 This crown emphasized the great power of the wearer, and it was worn by Osiris, who was the god of the underworld.

-As archaeologists surveyed the banks of the Nile to make sure that no archaeological treasures were destroyed by construction of the Aswan High Dam they discovered, expertly carved onto a rock along the riverbank, a picture of a boat plying the river, and barely visible through a window in the cabin could be seen the powerful god Osiris (who claims a person's soul after death) calmly sitting inside the cabin, This piece of rock art may have been propaganda to dissuade Nubian activists from attacking Egyptian boats as they traveled along the Nile.
+As archaeologists surveyed the banks of the Nile to make sure that no archaeological treasures were destroyed by construction of the Aswan High Dam they discovered, expertly carved onto a rock along the riverbank, a picture of a boat plying the river, and barely visible through a window in the cabin could be seen the powerful god Osiris (who claims a person's soul after death) calmly sitting inside the cabin, This piece of rock art may have been propaganda to dissuade Nubian activists or thieves from attacking Egyptian boats as they traveled along the Nile.

 The Gender Wars and aftermath